Ruck Plates Review Titan Fitness

 Frequently Asked Questions

-Will this fit in a standard backpack?
+Will this fit in a standard GORUCK pack?

-Can I use the handles for exercises?
+Can I use this plate for exercises beyond rucking?

 How It Compares